-The PR is not normally tasked with the responsibility of recharging fire extinguishers and engine fire bottles.
-However, you may be assigned to an AIMD that supports aircraft that require winterizing of CO2cylinders.
+The PR is not normally tasked with the responsibility of recharging fire extinguishers and engine fire b ottles.
+However, you may be assigned to an AIMD that supports aircraft that require winterizing of CO2 cylinders.

-All carbon dioxide portable fire extinguishers installed in aircraft and all aircraft carbon dioxide built-in engine fire extinguishers are serviced to operate throughout the temperature range of -65°F to 160°F. The extinguishers are supercharged with the addition of 200 psi of dry, oil-free nitrogen.
-This servicing of extinguishers is done in connection with the U.S. Air Force winterization program.
+All carbon dioxide portable fire extinguishers and all aircraft in aircraft carbon installed dioxide built-in engine fire extinguishers are serviced to operate throughout the temperature range of -65°F to 160°F. The extinguishers are supercharged with the addition of 200 psi of dry, oil-free nitrogen.
+This servicing of extinguishers with the U.S. Air Force is done in connection winterization program.
 Extinguishers charged to meet this winterization requirement are identified by a yellow dot, three-fourths of an inch in diameter or larger, on opposite sides of the cylinder.
-Extinguishers so marked are winterized by the introduction of nitrogen at 200 psi and then the addition of a proper charge of carbon dioxide.
+Extinguishers so marked are winterized by the introduction of nitrogen at 200 p s i and then the addition of a proper charge of carbon dioxide.